elwyncrestha/spring-email-microservices/README.md

 ## Spring Boot Email micro services demo

-This project use Spring Framework 5.0 (https://spring.io/) and is implemented using Kotlin language (https://kotlinlang.org/) Project is not completed (can't make it on time) but tried to focus on overall microservices architecure.
-I tried to experiment with newes Spring (first time accualy) that uses reactive web components (non-blocking).
+This project use Spring Framework 5.0 (https://spring.io/) and is implemented using Kotlin language (https://kotlinlang.org/) using gradle build system.
+Project is not completed (can't make it on time) but tried to focus on overall microservices architecure.
+I tried to experiment with newes Spring (first time accualy) that uses reactive web components (non-blocking I/O).

 Overall architecture brief